Saeed-7/sfviewpager/README.md

 ### How to use
 1. Download jar file and copy into lib folder in your project.
-2. Use below custom RelativeLayout in your layout:<Enter>
+2. Use below custom RelativeLayout in your layout:
 ```
 <ir.saeed7.sfviewpager.SFViewpager
         android:layout_width="match_parent"